camunda/camunda-bpm-platform/CONTRIBUTING.md

 Best practices for writing test cases:

 * write JUnit4-style tests, not JUnit3
-* If you need a process engine object, use the JUnit rule `org.camunda.bpm.engine.test.util.CachedProcessEngineRule`.
+* Project `camunda-engine`: If you need a process engine object, use the JUnit rule `org.camunda.bpm.engine.test.util.CachedProcessEngineRule`.
 It ensures that the process engine object is reused across test cases and that certain integrity checks are performed after every test.
 For example:
   ```
   public ProcessEngineRule engineRule = new CachedProcessEngineRule();